Skip to content

 Additionally, consuming undercooked or raw pork can also result in parasitic infections.

-See also How Long Are Pecans Good In The Freezer?
+See also How Long Do Cherry Tomatoes Last In Fridge?

 To ensure the safety of your food and prevent potential health hazards, it is important to properly handle and cook pork.
 The USDA recommends using cooked pork within 3 to 4 days and leftovers within the same time frame.